User Guide

 p = Plot([fit_1, fit_2])

-# for separate figures use:
+# For separate figures use:

 # p = Plot([fit_1, fit_2], separate_figures=True)